CMSgov/design-system/guides/SITE-PACKAGES-AND-THEMES.md

 ### Generating documentation for your theme

+**Note**: If you plan to document and show React component examples, your theme directory should include a valid [`.babelrc`](https://babeljs.io/docs/usage/babelrc/) to describe how your modules should be transformed.

 Since your theme is now using the design system's tooling, this means you can also create new documentation pages from your theme's files using the same methods used for creating the design system's documentation!
 [Learn how to write documentation](https://github.com/CMSgov/design-system/wiki/writing-documentation).

 When you run `yarn build:theme`, the documentation will be placed in a `docs` sub-directory within your theme's directory.

-**Important**: If you plan to document and show React component examples, your theme directory should include a valid [`.babelrc`](https://babeljs.io/docs/usage/babelrc/) to describe how your modules should be transformed.